willybrauner/libraries/README.md

 ## Contribute

-For all those who wish to contribute, feel free to submit a pull request. but please, do not submit a new module without using the scaffolder tool.
+For all those who wish to contribute, feel free to submit a pull request.
+You can submit a new module with the scaffolder tool.

 Clone the repos and move to repos folder: